inside sources print logo

 The trial in that case is slated for next year.

 Brave was recently indicted on new charges alleging he subsequently lied to the courts about his income in order to secure a free public defense attorney, another first for an elected sheriff, white or Black.
 He allegedly hid the money he obtained from the sale of his house, bought a sports car, and paid a year’s lease on an apartment in Massachusetts.
-He’s also charged with lying about his place of residence as he was then under court orders to remain living in Massachusetts.
+He’s also charged with lying about his place of residence as he was then under court order to remain living in Massachusetts.

 On Tuesday, he became the first Stratford County sheriff to get placed on the state’s Exculpatory Evidence Schedule, but not for any of the alleged crimes.